How to Price Art Commissions: Your Art Pricing Guide

 A single subject with a clean white background can be framed in any size.
 If it’s easier to frame, it’s easier to sell.

 Think about it, all that white space has value.
-The public will pay more for a bigger picture, even if half the picture is blank paper.
+The public will pay more for larger pieces, even if half the picture is blank paper.
 A creative composition can put money in your pocket.

-As a print, the image increases in value for the same reasons, you can frame it in multiple ways to suit the needs of your customers, plus you can also offer it as an image on different products.
+Sold as a print, the image increases in value for similar reasons.
+You can frame a simple background-free image in multiple ways to suit the needs of your customers, plus you can also print your art on different products.
 You are not confined to wall art.

-The extra time it takes you to paint or draw a detailed background may not be worth it.
+The extra time it takes you to paint or draw a detailed background may not be worth the effort.

 I know this will defeat the whole point of making art for some people, and I get it, but it sure makes sense on a purely commercial basis.

-Sadly, your time has little bearing on the value of your work.
+Sadly, as I stated earlier, your time has little bearing on the value of your work.
 A piece that took a week can retail for the same money as something else which took just a few hours.
-The public doesn’t care.
+No one cares.

 There is a misconception that if you excel at something then it must be ‘easy’.
 Someone who is able to paint fluidly and at speed may well have spent half a lifetime getting to that point, but the public is oblivious.